 - Whisk together the flour, baking powder, salt, and thyme in a large bowl.

-- Cut in the butter with a fork, two butter knives or a pastry blender until the butter is mostly incorporated.
+- Cut in the butter with a fork, two butter knives or a pastry blender (affiliate link) until the butter is mostly incorporated.
 Stir in the shredded cheese and cubed turkey until it’s completely coated with flour.

 - Use a fork to mix in the cream and then the milk until the dough comes together; knead it a couple times with your hands.